nalgeon/sqlean/README.md

 We want every extension to be self-contained.
 So we limit the project scope to extensions without external dependencies (other than the C standard library and SQLite itself).

 Please note that we only accept extensions with permissive licenses (MIT License, Apache License etc) or public domain.
 Copyleft licenses like GPL won't do.

+## Sister projects

+Projects related to `sqlean`:

+-   [sqlpkg.org](https://sqlpkg.org/): a catalog of all SQLite extensions, with search and manual downloads.
+-   [sqlime.org](https://sqlime.org/): an online SQLite playground for debugging and sharing SQL snippets.
+-   [sqlpkg](https://github.com/nalgeon/sqlpkg-cli): an automated packager manager for SQLite (like `npm` for JS or `pip` for Python).
+-   [sqlean.py](https://github.com/nalgeon/sqlean.py): a drop-in replacement for the default `sqlite3` module.
+-   [sqlean.js](https://github.com/nalgeon/sqlean.js): browser-based SQLite with extensions.
+-   [shell](https://github.com/nalgeon/sqlite): custom builds for `sqlite` and `sqlean` shells.

 ## License